R3dJ4y55/Number-Display-Programming01/README.md

         * A change to the name of the class                         => Changes the class' box to display a new name
         * A change in the relationships between classes             => Changes the arrows that show the relationships
-        * A creation or deletion of classes                         => Changes the number of classes boxes
+        * A creation or deletion of classes                         => Changes the number of class boxes

 Q3: The object diagram can change for several reason, such as: